 Initial Assessment (IA) social workers conduct a safety assessment of the child during a visit at the child’s school, home, or other location.
 They also determine if maltreatment has occurred.
 The Initial Assessment worker interviews the family and others involved with the child to get a complete picture of family functioning and identify current and impending dangers.
 Services to ensure the safety of the child will be put into place in the home if the child is found to be unsafe.
 If the parent cannot or will not control for safety in the home, the child may be taken into temporary physical custody.

-Intensive In-Home Services (Children’s Hospital of Wisconsin, Community Services and Integrated Family Services, a subsidiary of St. Aemelian-Lakeside) Intensive In-Home Services are provided when a safety assessment determines that the children can remain safely in the home with services in place that address the safety issues.
+Intensive In-Home Services (Children’s Hospital of Wisconsin, Community Services).
+Intensive In-Home Services are provided when a safety assessment determines that the children can remain safely in the home with services in place that address the safety issues.
 DMCPS’s partners provide core services that help families deal with issues that may put the child at risk.
 An Intensive In-Home Services worker visits the home at least once a week to work with the family.

-Ongoing Case Management (Children’s Hospital of Wisconsin, Community Services and Integrated Family Services – a subsidiary of St. Aemelian-Lakeside).
+Ongoing Case Management (Children’s Hospital of Wisconsin, Community Services).
 When safety cannot be maintained in the home, court intervention is sought and a Child in Need of Protection or Services (CHIPS) order established.
 CHIPS cases are monitored by ongoing case managers as long as a court order is in place.
 The case manager ensures the family receives the services it needs to work toward reunification or some other form of permanency for the child.
 The case manager also supports the foster parents to ensure the needs of the child are met.
 DMCPS’s partner agencies also recruit and license foster and adoptive parents and match children to families that can meet their specific needs.
 To learn more about becoming a foster parent, call (414) 264-KIDS.
 DMCPS relies on the community to provide homes for children entering foster care.
 A team of recruiters works to build awareness of the need for foster/adoptive families and provides information about the licensing process.

-Staff Development and Foster Parent Training (Milwaukee Child Welfare Partnership for Professional Development).
+Staff Development and Foster Parent Training (Wisconsin Child Welfare Professional Development System).
 The Helen Bader School of Social Welfare at the University of Wisconsin–Milwaukee partners with DMCPS to provide both staff development and foster parent training.